-Versus the competition: The RLX Sport Hybrid offers all-wheel drive, while its closest luxury hybrid competitor — the Lexus GS 450h — does not.
+The RLX Sport Hybrid offers all-wheel drive, while its closest luxury hybrid competitor — the Lexus GS 450h — does not.
 This gives the Acura an edge when it comes to driving, making its transition from gas-only to gas-and-electric power smoother and more predictable.
-Acura includes “Sport” in the RLX Sport Hybrid’s name because its fuel economy will never be its calling card.
+Acura includes "Sport" in the RLX Sport Hybrid's name because its gas mileage will never be its calling card.

-The Sport Hybrid version of the Acura RLX has returned for 2016 after taking the 2015 model year off.
+The RLX Sport Hybrid has returned for 2016 after taking the 2015 model year off.
 It’s been sold as a non-hybrid model, and you can compare those vehicles here.
 We tested one equipped with Acura’s Advance Package; it included heated and cooled front seats, a heated steering wheel, a head-up display, heated rear outboard seats and a Krell premium audio system.
-The Sport Hybrid comes standard with Acura’s Super Handling All-Wheel Drive (SH-AWD), which can split power between the front and rear wheels as well as from side to side.
+The Sport Hybrid comes standard with Acura’s Super Handling All-Wheel Drive, which can split power between the front and rear wheels as well as from side to side.

-Overall, the Sport Hybrid version of the Acura RLX is a good-looking, conventional sedan.
+Overall, the RLX Hybrid is a good-looking, conventional sedan.
 It’s got chiseled features but doesn’t do anything to break the mold.
 It’s handsome in a conventional way.

 This is the first area in which the RLX Sport Hybrid’s technology really shines, and it does so by not calling attention to itself.

-The Sport Hybrid version of the Acura RLX uses a conventional gas engine — a 310-horsepower, 3.5-liter V-6 — plus three motors (electric), one driving each rear wheel and the third up between the front wheels, in the transmission housing.
+The RLX Sport Hybrid uses a conventional gas engine — a 310-horsepower, 3.5-liter V-6 — plus three electric motors, one driving each rear wheel and the third up front, in the transmission housing.
 The setup provides a maximum combined horsepower rating of 377, which is more than the conventional RLX’s 310 horsepower.
 When accelerating from a stop in the hybrid, the electric motors generally power you until the gas engine is needed.

-The standout aspect of all this is that you don’t notice it on the RLX Sport Hybrid SH-AWD.
+The standout aspect of all this is that you don’t notice it.
 There’s no sensation that the wheels are being braked, the car just feels planted and turns quickly.
 You begin driving under electric power, and when the gas engine kicks in it does so quietly, smoothly and unobtrusively.
 Were it not for a slight noise from the engine, I wouldn’t even be aware it was happening.
 In my book, that’s a fantastic thing.